Kagome and honeycomb flat bands in moir\'e graphene: Abstract

 \section{Abstract}

 We propose a class of graphene-based moir\'e systems hosting flat bands on kagome and honeycomb moir\'e superlattices.
 These systems are formed by stacking a graphene layer on a 2D substrate with lattice constant approximately $\sqrt{3}$ times that of graphene.
 When the moir\'e potentials are induced by a 2D irreducible corepresentation in the substrate, the model shows a rich phase diagram of low energy bands including eigenvalue fragile phases as well as kagome and honeycomb flat bands.
-Spin-orbit coupling in the substrate can lift symmetry protected degeneracies and create spin Chern bands, and we observe spin Chern numbers up to $3$.
-We additionally propose a moir\'e system formed by stacking two graphene-like layers with similar lattice constants but opposite signs of the Dirac Fermi velocity.
+Spin-orbit coupling in the substrate can lift symmetry protected degeneracies and create spin Chern bands, and we observe spin Chern numbers up to three.
+We additionally propose a moir\'e system formed by stacking two graphene-like layers with similar lattice constants and Fermi energies but with Dirac Fermi velocities of opposite sign.
 This system exhibits multiple kagome and honeycomb flat bands simultaneously.
-Both models we propose resemble the hypermagic model of Ref. \cite{Scheer2022} and may provide ideal platforms for the realization of strongly correlated topological phases.
+Both models we propose resemble the hypermagic model of [Scheer \textit{et al.}, Phys.
+Rev. B \textbf{106}, 115418 (2022)] and may provide ideal platforms for the realization of strongly correlated topological phases.